What is an API (application programming interface)? Definition and examples

 Many of these early APIs relied on SOAP — Simple Object Access Protocol.
 “Simple” was a misnomer.
 SOAP relies on XML documents and remote procedure calls (RPC).
 Developers had to concern themselves with things like transport bindings, operation names, and endpoint URIs.
 No one set standards for API design, so SOAP APIs were hard to maintain.

-An alternative, CORBA (Common Object Request Broker Architecture), defined by the Object Management Group (OMG), was even more complex.
+An alternative known as CORBA (Common Object Request Broker Architecture), defined by the Object Management Group (OMG), was even more complex.

 Recognizing the need for simplicity, computer scientist Roy Fielding proposed representational state transfer (REST) in his Ph.D. thesis as “an abstraction of the architectural elements within a distributed hypermedia system” — namely the World Wide Web.
 It provides roles for a user agent (commonly a web browser), an origin server that provides access to web services, and intermediary components that forward requests and responses.
 RESTful web services allow requesting systems to access and manipulate representations of web resources by using a uniform, predefined set of stateless operations.
 Stateless just means that the web services don’t retain session information from one request to another.

 eBay launched the first REST API in 2002, and quickly proved the wisdom of allowing developers who worked outside the company to add value to eBay’s platform.
-Since that time software development teams have written APIs not just for web-based services, but for social media, mobile applications, and hardware devices (the internet of things, or IoT), among other platforms.
-Nowadays almost vendors’ APIs are REST-based APIs.
+Since that time, software development teams have written APIs not just for web-based services, but for social media, mobile applications, and hardware devices (the Internet of Things, or IoT), among other platforms.
+Today, almost all vendors' APIs are REST-based APIs.

 APIs are also a key tool for application integration.
 Application integration is a means of enabling applications and systems from different vendors to involve each other in their workflows, so that, for example, you can enter data in one application and have it automatically available in other platforms.

 An API integration serves as the connection between two applications, letting them exchange data.
-APIs allow developers to sync data between multiple platforms.
+APIs allow developers to sync data between multiple platforms and can facilitate communication among the various microservices in web applications.
 API integration is what does the work when, for example, you enter a new contact in Salesforce and it auto-populates to Marketo as well.

-A key advantage of API integration is that it automates data sharing in a secure process, and therefore helps maintain data integrity between platforms.
+A key advantage of API integration is that it automates data sharing in a secure process, therefore helping maintain data integrity between platforms.

 To create APIs, businesses turn to API management software.
-API management tools foster creating and publishing APIs, enforcing usage policies, controlling access, collecting and analyzing usage statistics, and reporting on performance.
+API management tools foster the creation and publication of APIs, enforce usage policies, control access, collect and analyze usage statistics, and report on performance.
 Both commercial and open source API management tools are available.
 You can read more about them.

 Talend API Services

-Many organizations see the value of offering APIs to let outside developers interact with their platforms, but designing and documenting APIs can be a major project that takes months of developer time (and often calendar time as well) and costs tens of thousands of dollars.
+Many organizations see the value of offering APIs to let outside developers interact with their platforms, but designing and documenting APIs can be a major project that takes months of developer time and costs tens of thousands of dollars.

 Rather than start from scratch, businesses can use Talend API Services to do the heavy lifting.
-It lets developers collaborate to create and test new APIs with visual design tools.
+It lets developers collaborate to create and test new APIs with visual design tools and an intuitive user interface.
 We’d be happy to give you a demo and show you what Talend API Services can do for you.